Eshku/Indirect/README.md

 - **[Managers](app/client/Managers)**: Storage of some resource, API to interact with it.
 - **[Service](app/client/Services)**: Glorified set of on-demand utilities.

-#### Archetypes: Defining Entity Structures
+#### Archetypes and Chunks: Core of Data Management

-**Archetype** defines a unique combination of components.
-Each Archetype manages a collection of data containers - **Chunks**.
+[`EntityManager`](./app/client/ECS/EntityManager/EntityManager.js) is the heart of the ECS, responsible for managing all entities, archetypes, and their data.

-- **Immortal Archetypes:** Archetype _definitions_ are "immortal".
-Once created, they are never destroyed, even if they contain no entities.
-This is a performance optimization that avoids "archetype churn"- expensive process of repeatedly creating and destroying archetypes, which would force `QueryManager` to constantly re-evaluate all active queries.
-This trades a small amount of memory for a gain in structural change performance.
+**Archetypes** define the structure of entities.
+An archetype represents a unique combination of components.
+All entities with the exact same set of components belong to the same archetype.
+This is managed internally by the `EntityManager`.

-#### [Chunks](app/client/Managers/ArchetypeManager/Chunk.js): Unit of Iteration (and Parallelism)
+- **Immortal Archetypes:** Archetype definitions are "immortal."
+Once an archetype is created (e.g., by creating an entity with a new combination of components), it is never destroyed, even if it contains no entities.
+This avoids the performance cost of "archetype churn" (repeatedly creating and destroying archetypes), which would force the `QueryManager` to constantly re-evaluate all active queries.

-Each archetype's data is organized into fixed-size **Chunks**.
+Each archetype's data is organized into fixed-size **[Chunks](./app/client/ECS/ArchetypeManager/Chunk.js)**.
 A Chunk is a contiguous block of memory that directly stores entities and their associated component data in a Structure of Arrays (SoA) layout.

 - **Direct Data Storage:** Chunk holds:
   - An array of entity IDs (`Uint32Array`).